CarterFaceySmith/SecondBrain/README.md

 I personally use this application for notetaking and organisation because I enjoy the features and keybindings but you can effectively use whatever allows for Markdown importing.

 #### Obsidian Installation

-Please note that this will also configure your Obsidian with my extensions, this can be prevented by deleting the `.obsidian` folder in the directory after cloning.

 1. Download the latest Obsidian release for your operating system [here](https://obsidian.md/).
 2. Clone the repository as above: `git clone https://github.com/CarterFaceySmith/SecondBrain.git`